AdobeDocs/commerce-operations.en/help/performance/application-server.md

 * Open Swoole PHP extension v22+ installed
 * Adequate RAM and CPU based on the expected load

-## Enable Application Server for Cloud deployments
+## Enable Application Server for Cloud Starter

 The `ApplicationServer` module (`Magento/ApplicationServer/`) enables Application Server for GraphQL APIs.
 Application Server is supported on on-premises and Cloud Starter deployments only.
 It is not available for Cloud Pro instances during Beta.